patrick-heese/aws-weather-data-processing-pipeline/assets/QUICKSIGHT_SETUP.md

 - Uncheck the option **Add Pixel-Perfect Reports**.

 **Connect to the Data Source**
+> Note: QuickSight is region-specific.
+Ensure you are working in the same AWS region as your S3 buckets.
 - In QuickSight, select **New Dataset** under **Datasets**.
 - Select **S3** as the data source.
 	- Enter the Data Source Name: `ProcessedCSVData`